-Three. category two Chief Prosecutors, Deputy Chief Prosecutors of Prosecutor's Offices with a category one Chief Prosecutor and Deputy Chief Regional Prosecutors will be appointed for five-year terms, after which time they will be separated from their position unless reappointed for successive terms of the same duration.
+Three.
+Category two Chief Prosecutors, Deputy Chief Prosecutors of Prosecutor's Offices with a category one Chief Prosecutor and Deputy Chief Regional Prosecutors will be appointed for five-year terms, after which time they will be separated from their position unless re-appointed for successive terms of the same duration.

 Four.
-After removal or separation from office, or after having their resignation accepted by the General Prosecutor and until they have a new permanent position, Chief Regional Prosecutors, category two Chief Prosecutors and the Deputy Chief Prosecutors mentioned in item three of this article may choose to be assigned to the Prosecutor's Office where they served as chief or deputy chief, or to the Prosecutor's Office where they rendered their services prior to appointment to that position.
+After removal or separation from office, or after having their resignation accepted by the Prosecutor General and until they have a new permanent position, Chief Regional Prosecutors, category two Chief Prosecutors and the Deputy Chief Prosecutors mentioned in item three of this article may choose to be assigned to the Prosecutor's Office where they served as chief or deputy chief, or to the Prosecutor's Office where they rendered their services prior to appointment to that position.

 Five.
-The foregoing notwithstanding, Chief Prosecutors of the respective bodies and the Deputy Chief Prosecutors mentioned in item three of this article may be dismissed by the government further to a proposal submitted by the General Prosecutor after consulting the Prosecution Council and the party concerned, and as appropriate, the Chief Regional Prosecutor.
-Chief Regional Prosecutors may also submit proposals to the General Prosecutor to have the government remove Chief Prosecutors from the bodies within their regional authority.
+The foregoing notwithstanding, Chief Prosecutors of the respective bodies and the Deputy Chief Prosecutors mentioned in item three of this article may be dismissed by the government further to a proposal submitted by the Prosecutor General after consulting the Prosecution Council and the party concerned, and as appropriate, the Chief Regional Prosecutor.
+Chief Regional Prosecutors may also submit proposals to the Prosecutor General to have the government remove Chief Prosecutors from the bodies within their regional authority.

+CHAPTER III

-Chapter III - Attainment and forfeiture of prosecutor status
+Attainment and forfeiture of prosecutor status

-To join the Corps of Public Prosecutors, duly qualified candidates as stipulated hereunder must pass an open competitive examination, which will be held together with the examinations for the Judiciary, under the terms laid down in the Constitutional Act on the Judiciary.
+To join the Prosecution Profession, duly qualified candidates as stipulated hereunder must pass an open competitive examination, which will be held together with the examinations for the Bench, under the terms laid down in the Constitutional Act on the Judiciary.

-To be appointed a member of the Prosecution Service, candidates must be spanish nationals over the age of eighteen, have an undergraduate degree or Ph.D. in law and not be otherwise disqualified pursuant to this Statute.
+To be appointed a member of the Prosecution Service, candidates must be Spanish nationals over the age of eighteen, have an undergraduate degree or Ph.D. in law and not be otherwise disqualified pursuant to this Statute.